dauheeIRL/SonoffSimpleLAN/README.md

 So basically what this script is a NON-asyncio copy of the library I mentioned above - that library itself is a copy of a copy etc so we are standing on the shoulders of giants here.

 This script works for me, its actually lightening fast and faster than the asyncio version.
-It still has some embedded dependancies on pysonofflanR3 using utils and crypto stuff which is non asyncio, so you will need to install that
+It has no embedded dependancies but if doesn't run, make sure to install any includes in the files

 So basically, if you want to just turn stuff on/off, you can see the comment in my script